intika/Librefox/README.md

 **Linux Fix Text Colors :**

-On Linux when using a dark desktop theme Firefox could display white text over white background or black text on black input on some sites or addons, this is fixed in Librefox with `lockPref("ui.use_standins_for_native_colors", true);`.
+On Linux when using a dark desktop theme Librefox could display white text over white background or black text on black input on some sites or addons, this is fixed in Librefox with `lockPref("ui.use_standins_for_native_colors", true);`.

 If `ui.use_standins_for_native_colors` is not enough to fix everything you can fix this issue with an other additional solution by using the following values in `about:config` (you need to have Adwaita theme installed) [more details](https://github.com/DmitriK/darkContrast#text-contrast-for-dark-themes) (Note that this is not needed with the default Librefox settings as it is already fixed)
 ```